fluxbb/fluxbb/readme.md

 To install FluxBB, run the following commands from your command line:

     git clone git://github.com/fluxbb/fluxbb.git
+    cd fluxbb
     git checkout 2.0
     curl -s https://getcomposer.org/installer | php
     php composer.phar install
     php artisan publish:assets fluxbb/core
     php artisan publish:assets fluxbb/installer

-After that, you can browse to the public/ folder in your favorite browser.
+After that, you can browse to public/install/ in your favorite browser.
-FluxBB will then ask you to install it. :)
+FluxBB will then guide you through the installation process.